What is a Mintbase Contract

 If you want to do ticketing for a large stadium, you would not use a shared contract like on Paras, SuperRare, OpenSea, or Rarible, you would want your own contract to track transactions and manage the upgrades.
 Most companies do not have the developers on staff to learn rust, write their own contracts, and deploy an indexer solution.
 We take the massive learning curve of blockchain out of the equation.

-You can add your own minters to help manage the system
+You can to help manage the system

-You have your own redeeming mechanisms
+You have your own

-Eventually will have more control over your own contract upgradability and security
+Eventually will have more control over your

-Can directly interact with your rust contract functions itself on chain
+Can directly itself on chain

-See the latest contracts being deployed here
+See the latest contracts being